Gay City Health Project Programs

 Gay City LGBT Library and Resource Center

 The Michael C. Weidemann LGBT Library at Gay City houses nearly 6,000 volumes, covering a wide range of LGBT topics from queer history to transgender studies, from fiction to theology.
 The collection is available to members of the community, on a free lending basis, afternoons and evenings six days per week.
 Our library is staffed by a committed team of volunteers who provided more than 2,500 hours of service in 2013.
 Our library also houses and staffs the Seattle LGBT Resource & Referral Center, which connects thousands of LGBT individuals each year with the information and resources they need.
 Resources are available both online and on a drop-in basis, including free internet access and trained volunteer support staff.

 Gay City Arts

 Through Gay City Arts, Gay City collaborates with LGBT artists to galvanize an audience for queer arts, foster the development of LGBT artists, and facilitate artistic excellence that is accessible, including the promotion of new works.
 The Calamus Auditorium at Gay City, home to Gay City Arts, hosts challenging, dynamic and excellent queer art across a wide range of disciplines, including theater, music, dance, film, spoken word, literary and visual arts.
 Arts programming is facilitated by a volunteer Curating Council of local queer artists.
 Gay City Arts concludes its inaugural season on June 1, 2013.
-Gay City Arts Season Two: Crossing the Line will run from September 2014 - June 2014.
+Gay City Arts Season Two: Crossing the Line runs from September 2014 - June 2015.

 Recent Successes and Current Challenges